 London argued that the struggle for foreign markets had never been more intense that it was at that period in time.
 He wrote about predatory capital wandering the world in search of safe investments.
 That and other points brought up by London over a hundred years ago in many ways still seems applicable today.

-Colonies once owed their prosperity to the mother country, but things were evolving to where the mother countries owed their continued existence to
+Colonies once owed their prosperity to the mother country, but things were evolving to where the mother countries owed their continued existence tothe colonies.
+The colonies were a guaranteed market for surplus products.
+London claimed that maximum development will have occurred when the colonies begin production of their own and they begin sending that surplus back to the mother country.

 His geopolitical assessment of the world at that time was that the few areas that weren’t colonized by one empire or another was due to the fact that the powerful nations of the world held one another in check.
 Western countries sought open door policies and spheres of influence in the Far East.
 England was losing ground to other countries, and Japan was preparing to play the part in Asia that England had in Europe 100 years earlier.